Table of Contents

 Why Core System Migrations Are Not Always a Viable Option

 For many insurers, the first instinct is to replace their existing core system completely, but this approach is challenging, as the core remains as the System of Record, serving as the single source of truth.
-Full migrations, often referred to as “big bang” transformations, introduce high costs, and lengthy implementation timelines.
-Such transformations demand years of development, millions in investment, and substantial resource bandwidth, leading to delayed product launches and missed opportunities.
+Full migrations, often referred to as "big bang" transformations, introduce significant risk:

 Insurance Core System Replacement Alternatives